adamsilver/fdpb/03-Book-A-Flight.md

 ### An autocomplete component

 To help us through, accessibility expert Steve Faulkner has what he calls a *punch list*[^4].
 Essentially a list of rules that any custom component should adhere to.
-The primary rules ensure that a custom component should:
+The rules state that a custom component should:

 - Be focusable with the keyboard.
 - Be operable with the keyboard.